yirueilu-b/yirueilu-blog/src/articles/mediapipeHandTracking.md

 ### detectLandmark

-Pass the preprocessed image to `detectLandmark` to get corresponding 7 key points and bounding box of hand
+Pass the preprocessed image to `detectLandmark` to get corresponding 21 key points of hand

 ![](https://i.imgur.com/AsUnjLW.png)